SportBeep.com

 Related news

-MacIntyre’s two PGA wins came last year at the Canadian and Scottish Opens, the Canada victory coming after his only prior PGA 54-hole lead.
-MacIntyre, who led Scheffler by five when the day began, found the right rough and a greenside bunker on the way to a bogey at the first hole but dropped his third shot at the par-five fourth inside three feet and tapped in for birdie.
+MacIntyre’s two PGA wins came last year at the Canadian and Scottish Opens, with the Canada victory following his only prior PGA 54-hole lead.
+MacIntyre, who led Scheffler by five when the day began, found the right rough and a greenside bunker on the way to a bogey at the first hole, but dropped his third shot at the par-five fourth inside three feet and tapped in for birdie.
 He then sank a seven-foot birdie putt at the ninth to lead by four at 15-under.

 Scheffler had tap-in birdies at the fourth and seventh holes to stay within reach of MacIntyre.
 He made a 14-footer to birdie the 11th but missed a par putt at 12 from just beyond 10 feet to fall four back, while MacIntyre made par from just inside seven feet at 12.
 Scheffler rolled in an 18-foot birdie putt at the 14th, but MacIntyre sank a clutch par putt from just outside seven feet at 14—his fourth par putt of the day made from beyond six feet—to stay ahead by three, shushing a heckler as he walked off the green.